-Connor has a way of putting things convincingly, so I let him play this character.
+The cleric has a way of putting things convincingly, so I let him play this character.
 What's the worst that could happen?
 It's not like the character's actually evil.

 I hate to say "I told ya so", even to myself.
 Several game sessions pass.

 "What do you mean, you ran out of cure spells?
 Can't you spontaneously convert to cure spells?"

 "Nope.
 Since I'm a cleric of an evil deity I spontaneously convert to inflict spells, not cure."

 Several game sessions pass.

 "I tear out the assassin's eye, and scrawl a message into his back with my sharp trident."

 "You find three old men in the storeroom, unconscious, bound and gagged.
 One of them wears the holy symbol of the deity of this roadside shrine."

 "Pah, another trick.
 I leave, shut the door and summon a Fiendish Dark Elf into the room."